Refracting Filippov systems: sliding dynamics without sliding regions: Relation to second-order sliding mode control

 Consequently, subsequent switching times obey a geometric series and the orbit reaches the origin at the time

 This is an example of Zeno's phenomenon of infinitely many switches in finite time, also known as Fuller's phenomenon in this context \cite{Bo00}.

 In summary, applied examples of second-order sliding mode control systems do not fit the framework developed in this paper.
-This is because second-order Filippov systems do not allow for infinitely many switches in finite time, which is a positive feature of control systems that demand the control task be completed promptly.
+This is because refracting systems do not allow for infinitely many switches in finite time, which is a desirable feature for idealised control systems that demand the control task be completed promptly.